 Machine Translation, commonly referred to as MT, is the translation of source content to a target language, performed by AI rather than by human translation resources.

-A Project in Smartling is a unique workspace or channel within your Smartling account.
-Customers can organize their Projects as needed to make sure that the right people have access to the right content.
+A Project in Smartling is a translation environment, workspace or channel within your Smartling account.
+It includes Language Pairs, Linguistic Packages, and users.
+Customers can organize their Projects as needed to make sure that the right people have access to the specific content type (e.g.: legal documents, marketing assets etc.).

 Pseudo Translation is the simulation of translations, which allows you to view the resemblance of the translated content and make strategic decisions on layout and sizing requirements.
 Pseudo Translations take the original strings and changes the formation of the characters to increase or decrease the length of each string, in an attempt to replicate the fact that some locales typically require more characters than others.
 Pseudo Translation is particularly useful for visualizing the impact that translation will have on design and layout, without having to wait for the translation to be completed.